Workshop Schedules

 + Description

-Experts in nearly all things coffee, Christopher and Scott will be discussing the ground breaking and influential projects they are working on.
+Experts in nearly all things coffee, Christopher and Jay will be discussing the ground breaking and influential projects they are working on.
 These industry lions have a lot to say and we get to hear it all!

 Sensory